ericyork/eg_media_queries/README.md

 + uses sanitize.css as a reset
 + uses Fontawesome and Material Icons
 + Media queries are disabled by default in style.css.
 To re-enable, just un-comment.
++ Grid areas are also commented out in the css.
+To enable, un-comment them and also comment out the grid template columns in .grid-container.